schuchard/kevinschuchard.com-2023/src/pages/blog/2019-05-17-iterpolating-schematics.md

 # Using values in filenames

 Filenames operate similarly in how they interpolate both values, methods, and conditionals.
 The main difference is how you signal what part of the filename should be interpolated.
-In filenames you use a double underscore to wrap values and methods.
+In filenames, you use a double underscore to wrap values and methods.

 ```text
 __name__.component.ts